 Manufactured Housing Community Financing.
 We provide financing to owners of manufactured housing communities for our products that they buy in order to rent to their residents.
-These loans generally have a ten-year term and bear interest at the prime rate plus 4%, with a floor and a ceiling.
+These loans generally have a ten-year term and can have a fixed or variable interest rate.
+Approximately 80% of the these loans have a fixed interest rate ranging from 5.0% to 17.5%.
+The remaining loans bear interest at the prime rate plus 4%, with a floor and a ceiling.
 Down payments, delivery expenses and installation expenses are negotiated on a case-by-case basis.
-As of December 31, 2018 and 2017, loans outstanding from manufactured home communities totaled \$57,935,000 and \$49,500,000, which comprised 346 and 365 loans, respectively.
-Our average remaining term on these loans as of December 31, 2018 and 2017 was approximately seven years.
+As of December 31, 2020 and 2019, loans outstanding from manufactured home communities totaled \$136,340,000 and \$92,344,000, which comprised 589 and 405 loans, respectively.
+Our average remaining term on these loans as of December 31, 2020 and 2019 was approximately six years.

 We also make loans to community owners for the purpose of acquiring or developing properties and, as part of the arrangement, these community owners contract to buy homes from us.
-These loans typically range in term from two to five years and carry interest at 8% to 12%.
-For the year ended December 31, 2018, we originated loans to owners of manufactured home communities for lot development purpose with a total amount outstanding of \$1,077,000.
+These loans typically range in term from two to five years and carry interest at 6.5% to 12.0%.
+For the year ended December 31, 2020, we originated loans to owners of manufactured home communities for lot development purposes with a total amount outstanding of \$14,686,000.